veegee/guv/docs/source/librarysupport.rst

 - If your application code depends on libriares that make blocking I/O calls *from external C code* (such as is the case for many popular database drivers), then a support module must be available to make those specific libraries cooperative.
-Such modules can be found in the :mod:`guv.support` package and are all enabled by default if the library is installed.
+Such modules can be found in the `guv.support
+  <https://github.com/veegee/guv/tree/develop/guv/support>`_ package and are all
+  enabled by default if the library is installed.

 .. note::